Skip to main content

 • changing palette material properties

-• applying palette-index sources to geometry and Builder material slots
+• applying palette-index sources to geometry

 For the full workflow, see Palette Tool.